akshayvijaynair/music-academy-docs/README.md

-# music-academy-docs
+# Digital Tutoring Platform as a Service
-SE 673 | Project Documentation for a Digital Music Academy
+<p style="text-align: center;">SE 673 | Project Documentation for a Digital Tutoring Platform as a service</p>

 ## Project Description